NaelaAssaf/WebTech/md/05-php-and-html.md

 Print an _access granted_ or _denied_ accordingly.

+(Extra: Show error when a field is not filled...)

-(extra: print how many years the user should wait before resubmitting the form...)
+(Extra II: print how many years the user should wait before resubmitting the form...)

 m4_page(php-and-html/access-control, 200px)
 ]])